Pyrrole

-Properties
+Properties, structure, bonding

 Pyrrole is a colorless volatile liquid that darkens readily upon exposure to air, and is usually purified by distillation immediately before use.
 Pyrrole has a nutty odor.
 Pyrrole is a 5-membered aromatic heterocycle, like furan and thiophene.
 Unlike furan and thiophene, it has a dipole in which the positive end lies on the side of the heteroatom, with a dipole moment of 1.58 D. In CDCl3, it has chemical shifts at 6.68 (H2, H5) and 6.22 (H3, H4).
 Pyrrole is an extremely weak base for an amine, with a conjugate acid pKa of −3.8.
 The most thermodynamically stable pyrrolium cation (C4H6N+) is formed by protonation at the 2 position.
 Substitution of pyrrole with alkyl substituents provides a more basic molecule—for example, tetramethylpyrrole has a conjugate acid pKa of +3.7.
 Pyrrole is also weakly acidic at the N–H position, with a pKa of 16.5.

 As a hydrogen bonding Lewis acid it is classified as a hard acid and the ECW model lists its acid parameters as EA = 1.38 and CA = 0.68.

+Pyrrole has aromatic character because the lone pairs of electrons on the nitrogen atom is partially delocalized into the ring, creating a 4n + 2 aromatic system (see Hückel's rule).
+In terms of its aromaticity, pyrrole's is modest relative to benzene but comparable to related heterocycles thiophene and furan.
+The resonance energies of benzene, pyrrole, thiophene, and furan are, respectively, 152, 88, 121, and 67 kJ/mol (36, 21, 29, and 16 kcal/mol).
+The molecule is flat.